 This looks like it’s received the CityFabric treatment.

 I went to Seattle to attend Modern Language Association, which is a conference I’ve always wanted to attend, so pretty incredible to be sent by work.
 I reconnected with a childhood friend I hadn’t seen in more than a decade over Belgian beers at the Stumbling Monk, and another night went for oysters and flights of beer at Pike Brewery with another old friend.
-I also ran into my friend Ruth early in the conference (from the Liverpool trip) half-way around the world.
+I also ran into Ruth early in the conference (from the Liverpool trip) half-way around the world.
 She was there from Edinburgh!
-Near Pike Market

 And back to London, with its Parliamentary Lantern.